owlbarn/tutorial/book/symbolic/README.md

 Each symbol in the symbolic graph performs a certain operation.
 Input to a symbolic graph can be constants such as integer, float number, complex number, and tensor.
 The input can also be variables with certain shapes.
 An empty shape indicates a scalar value.
 The users can then provide values to the variable after the symbolic graph is constructed.

 Each operation is implemented as a module.
-These modules share common attributes such as name, input operation names, output shapes, and then each module contains zero or more attributes that are specific to itself.
+These modules share common attributes such as name, input operation names, output shapes, and then each module contains zero or more attributes of itself.
 The graph is implemented using Owl's `Owl_graph` data structure, with a symbol as attribution of a node in `Owl_graph`.

 Currently we adopt a global naming scheme, which is to add an incremental index number after each node's type.
-For example, if we have an `Add` symbol, an `Div` symbol, and then another `Add` symbol in a graph, then each node will be named `add_0`, `div_1`, `add_1`.
+For example, if we have an `Add` symbol, a `Div` symbol, and then another `Add` symbol in a graph, then each node will be named `add_0`, `div_1`, and `add_1`.
 One exception is the variable, where a user has to explicitly name when create a variable.
 Of course, users can also optionally any node in the graph, but the system will check to make sure the name of each node is unique.

-One task the symbolic core need to perform is shape checking and shape inferencing.
+One task the symbolic core needs to perform is shape checking and shape inferencing.
 The type supported by `owl_symbolic` is listed as follows:
 ```ocaml
 type elem_type =
   | SNT_Noop